 which results from the direct substitution $y:=x_0^{1-a}x^{a}.$ \end{enumerate} \end{fact} Properties (P1)-(P4) guarantee that for any $x_0 > 0$ class $\mathcal{G}_{x_0}$ is rich in various functions.
 In fact, for any $x_0>0$ class $\mathcal{G}_{x_0}$ is a convex cone.
 On the other hand, property (P5) assures that the exponent can be reduced to the multiplicative constant.

 The following theorem provides the upper bound for the cost of the multilevel algorithm for the considered class of SDEs.
-We also provide an additional lower cost bound of the obtained estimator to stress that the cost is greater than one measured in a finite-dimensional setting.
-The cost in finite-dimensional setting is proportional to $\varepsilon^{-2}(\log(\varepsilon))^{2}$.
+We also provide an additional lower cost bound of the estimator to stress that the cost is greater than the one measured in a finite-dimensional setting.
+In compliance with \cite{GILES}, the cost in finite-dimensional setting is proportional to $\varepsilon^{-2}(\log(\varepsilon))^{2}$.

 \begin{theorem} Let $(a,b,c,\eta) \in \mathcal{F}(C,D,D_L,\Delta, \varrho_1, \varrho_2, \nu)$ be the tuple of functions defining equation \eqref{main_equation} with $\varrho_1, \varrho_2 \in [1/2,1],$ so that $\alpha=1/2.$ For any sufficiently small $\varepsilon \geq 0$ there exists a multilevel algorithm $\mlmc$ such that \begin{enumerate} \item [i)]